Booker winner, poet laureate vie for UK Costa prize

-LONDON Nov 15 Julian Barnes, who won this year's Man Booker Prize for Fiction, and Carol Ann Duffy, Britain's poet laureate, were among the nominees for the 2011 Costa Book Awards announced on Tuesday.
+LONDON Julian Barnes, who won this year's Man Booker Prize for Fiction, and Carol Ann Duffy, Britain's poet laureate, were among the nominees for the 2011 Costa Book Awards announced Tuesday.

-English author Barnes is one of four shortlisted for the best novel category for "The Sense of an Ending", the work that won him the coveted Booker award last month at the fourth time of asking.

-Scottish writer Duffy, who was made the nation's poet in 2009, has been shortlisted in the poetry section for "The Bees".

 The 2010 Costa Book of the Year also went to a work of poetry -- "Of Mutability" by Jo Shapcott.